The Complete Guitarist: Finger Twisters — Fingerpicking Exercises

 In previous columns, I've discussed right-hand fingerpicking patterns.
 This column will work on coordinating left- and right-hand patterns.

-In case you're new to fingerpicking, the right hand has letter names.
+If you're new to fingerpicking, the right hand has letter names.
 The thumb is p, the index finger is i, the middle finger is m and the ring finger is a.

 But the difference in this exercise is we will associate the left-hand fingers with the right-hand letters.
 The first finger of the left hand will always be played with p.
 The second finger of the left hand will be played with the I. The third finger of the left hand will be played with the m, and the fourth finger of the left hand will be played with the a.